-1. Download the latest stable build of Python from the following link: https://www.python.org/downloads.
+Step 1: Download the latest stable build of Python from the following link: https://www.python.org/downloads.

-2. Once the installer has been downloaded, run it.
+Step 2: Once the installer has been downloaded, run it.
 Make sure to select ‘Add Python 3.8 to PATH’ and press on ‘Install now’.
 If your downloaded Python version is different from Python 3.8 then the version name on the option will be different.

 The installation time can take anywhere from 30 seconds to 2 minutes.
 Once the installation finishes, you are ready to use Python!

-Installing Python on Other Operating Systems
+Installing Python on other operating systems

-If you are currently on Linux, Mac OS or any other operating system (other than Windows) follow the steps in Python documentation:
+If you are currently on macOS or on Unix, follow the steps in Python documentation to install Python:

-Installing python includes downloading the appropriate installer for your operating system and running it on your machine.
-Some operating systems (eg: Linux, macOS) provide a package manager that can be run to install Python.
-Moreover, if you are using a mobile phone (Android and iOS), you can install apps that provide a Python programming environment.
+Also, if you are using a mobile phone (Android and iOS), you can install apps that provide a Python programming environment.

-Getting Started with Python
+Getting Started with Python – Hello, World!

 Note: Your Python version may be different from the one shown in the image, depending on the version that you installed from the Python website.